melezhik/SparrowCI/README.md

       default: true
       before:
         -
-          name: bash_task
+          name: pwsh_task
           config:
-            message: "how are you?"
+            message: "How are you?"
 ```

 ## Task output data